juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 bio: Seungjoo Lee

 # Interests to show in About widget
-interests: "I am applying to PhD programs for Fall 2025!"
+interests: "Machine Learning for Healthcare, Mobile Sensing"

 # Education to show in About widget
 # education: